isabellabates/isabellabates/README.md

 ## Hi, I'm Isabella!

-**B.S. in Computer Science & Applied Mathematics** — University of Colorado Boulder, College of Engineering & Applied Science.
+**B.A. in Computer Science & B.S. in Applied Mathematics** — University of Colorado Boulder, College of Engineering & Applied Science.
 Certificate in Engineering Leadership.

 ---